 When things are clear, however, you can go all the way to the edge of the volcano's active center, called Nakadake.
-If you're driving, you can park nearby and walk up, otherwise, buses from Aso Station will drop you off at the base of the ropeway, which will then take you the rest of the way.
+The Nakadake Crater can be reached by car or shuttle bus.

 With its densely populated major cities, Japan can often feel like a cramped country.
 As such, any area in Japan offering wide open spaces is immensely popular for those looking to get away from it all.
 The grasslands nestled within the caldera of Aso are long beloved by poets and artists and are still a major tourist attraction today.
 Nestled between Mt.
 Kishima and Mt.
 Eboshi is a famous grassland known as Kusa-Senrigahama.

-Reflected in the grassland's large pond, the sky seems even more vast, and the horses and cattle grazing in the pastures give the place a laid-back feel.
-If you like mountain views without needing to hike, visiting Kusa-Senrigahama is a great way to see the five peaks of Aso from the base.
+Reflected in the grassland's large pond, the sky seems even more vast, and the horses grazing in the pastures give the place a laid-back feel.
+If you like mountain views without needing to hike, visiting Kusa-Senrigahama is a great way to see the mountains of Aso from the base.

 There's also horseback riding available between March and December, located across from the Aso Volcano Museum .
-The museum offers information on the volcano's formation and surrounding nature, and has video feeds so you can see inside the crater on days when direct access is closed.
+The museum offers information on the volcano's formation and surrounding nature.
+You can learn about the crater by watching a short 15-minute video on days when direct access is closed.

-One of the oldest shrines in Japan, Aso Shrine is said to have been established in the year 281.
+One of the oldest shrines in Japan, Aso Shrine is said to have been established in the year 282 B.C.E.
 Long a major attraction for pilgrims and tourists, the shrine suffered substantial damage in the 2016 Kumamoto Earthquake, the first in the region for 130 years.
-The shrine's beautiful tower gate, a National Treasure, completely collapsed, and the worship hall was also heavily damaged.
+The shrine's beautiful tower gate, a National Treasure, and the worship hall were heavily damaged.
 Local efforts have seen a huge fundraising effort to restore the shrine.

 Even in its current state, however, the site is well worth a visit if you're in the area.
 The shrine is still in active use, and you can see the buildings as they're reconstructed.
 The charming shopping streets behind the shrine are also open and undamaged.

 The Aso Uchinomaki Onsen area is a great place to find a new favorite hot spring, with several bathhouses all directly fed by the same natural underground spring.
-Entry to the baths costs between 100 to 500 yen each, making it possible for you to visit several different onsen in one day on a budget.
+Bathing fees range from 100 to 1,000 yen, making it possible for you to visit several different types of hot springs in one day on a budget.

 There are plenty of other hot spring towns in and around Aso if you want to get some more soaking in before leaving the area.
-Yunotani Onsen Village and Tarutama Onsen Village are well worth visiting, as is Jigoku Onsen—Hell's hot spring.
+Tarutama Onsen Village and Jigoku Onsen (Hell's Hot Spring) are well worth visiting.

 For stunning views, drive along the Milk Road to see Aso at its most gorgeous.
 Rolling hills, fields of flowing grass, impressive mountains—the Milk Road is picturesque at any time of year.
 The name is derived from the region's numerous dairy cows, producing some of Japan's best milk, cheese and ice cream.